cepdnaclk/e17-6sp-ContactTracingApp/README.md

 System should be able to trace close contacts of an infected person.

 - Mobile application
-    Should get gps and bluetooth tracking permission Should be able to display covid 19 and CKDu updates.
+   -Should get gps and bluetooth tracking permission -Should be able to display covid 19 and CKDu updates.
-    Should send alert notifications when risk detected Should be able to get covid status through the app
+   -Should send alert notifications when risk detected -Should be able to get covid status through the app

 - Web app
-    Should allow authorities to track user details Should allow public users to check covid 19 and ckdu updates.
+   -Should allow authorities to track user details -Should allow public users to check covid 19 and ckdu updates.

 ### Non-Functional Requirements